MartinFrancoIrabedra/Do-Shall-Issue-Laws-reduce-crime-in-the-US-.-Regression-with-fixed-effects/README.md

-# Do shall issue laws reduce crime in the US?
+# Do Shall Issue Laws reduce crime in the US?
 Regression-with-fixed-effects

 A problematic that is a constant in any government agenda is definetly crime.
 Crime is a problem worldwide but the US is particularly interesting to analyse due to the Shall Issue Laws that allow citizens to carry concealed weapons.